 A new US-93 Salmon River Bridge structure will be entirely rebuilt to better serve multiple modes of transportation for generations to come.
 Because ITD knows this bridge is beloved and of great importance to the region and community, Community Working Group meetings are being held.
 The group helps ensure that community interests and concerns are represented throughout project development.
 They will give early insight into what the community feels strongly about as well as hear constraints to what can be realistically built.

-The first of these meetings is being held on Wednesday, March 25, from 4-6 p.m.
-Feedback received will help ITD determine alternatives that will be shared at a public meeting this fall of 2026.
+The first of these meetings was held on Wednesday, March 25.
+ITD is now reviewing the feedback received to develop alternatives that will be shared at a public meeting this fall of 2026.

 Construction Outlook